kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 The basic idea is the following:

-1. **Add a Ready Flag to ResourceClaim**:
+1. **Adding Attributes to ResourceSlice**:
-   - Add a flag to `ResourceClaim` that indicates the readiness state of the device.
+   - Add an attribute to `ResourceSlice` to indicate fabric devices.
+This key is predefined as part of the attributes.
-   The `PreBind` phase will be held until this flag is set to "Ready".

-2. **Wait for Device Attachment Completion in the PreBind() Process**:
+2. **Waiting for Device Attachment in PreBind**:
+   - For fabric devices, the scheduler waits for the device attachment to complete during the `PreBind` phase.

+3. **PreBind Process**:
-   The overall flow of the PreBind() process is as follows:
+   The overall flow of the `PreBind` process is as follows:

-   - **Update ResourceClaim**:
+   - **Updating ResourceClaim**:
-     - The scheduler updates the `ResourceClaim` to notify the vendor's driver that the device needs to be prepared.
+     - The scheduler DRA plugin updates the `ResourceClaim` to notify the Composable DRA Controllers that device attachment is needed.
-     This process is the same as the existing `PreBind`.
+     This is the same as the existing `PreBind` process.
-     - After updating the `ResourceClaim`, if the flag is set to "Preparing", the completion of the `PreBind` phase will be held until the flag is set to "Ready".
+     - In addition to the existing operations, the update to the `ResourceClaim` includes setting the necessary values in the `AllocatedDeviceStatus` conditions.

    - **Monitoring and Preparation by Composable DRA Controllers**:
      - Composable DRA Controllers monitor the `ResourceClaim`.
 If a device that requires preparation is associated with the `ResourceClaim`, they perform the necessary preparations.
-     Once the preparation is complete, they set the flag to "Ready".
+     - Once the preparation is complete, they set the conditions to `true`.

    - **Completion of the PreBind Phase**:
-     - Once the flag is set to "Ready", the `PreBind` phase is completed, and the scheduler proceeds to the next step.
+     - Once all conditions are met, the `PreBind` phase is completed, and the scheduler proceeds to the next step.

 ### User Stories (Optional)